purpleidea/purpleidea.com/content/projects/mentoring-program.md

 {{< blockquote text="James introduced me to the world of GNU+Linux and has guided me through learning its ins and outs.
 Ever since, I truly can't imagine going back to proprietary operating systems.
 Through hacking with him, he has helped me learn the best practices of free / open source development, which is an invaluable skill that can be hard to learn all alone." author="Adam" >}}

+{{< blockquote text="James is a great mentor since on top of being knowledgable he is also able to effectively understand the skills that you can improve on and guide you towards the goal of becoming a better hacker based on your current skill level.
+He also has the ability to know when to give hints and when not to give hints which enriched my learning experience under him.
+I was happy to have him as a mentor since I could see my skills in Golang and Git increase significantly.
+He is also a fun person to hack with so the more you can meet with him the better." author="Raunak" >}}

 ### More Information

 More information about the program is [available here](/misc/mentoring-program/).